web-native/docs/chtml/v060/specs/html-transport/README.md

 </template>
 ```

-With a bundle-level *norecompose* directive in place, exports will now be imported without having the listed attributes recomposed.
-An export-level *norecompose* directive could still be set to list additional export-specific attributes for exclusion.
+With a bundle-level *norecompose* directive in place, exports will now be imported without having the listed properties recomposed.
+An export-level *norecompose* directive could still be set to list additional export-specific properties for exclusion.

 ## List Composition
 With the HTML Transport system and the presence of ScopedHTML and ScopedJS, it is intuitive to make a list!
 Here, we able to define list containers that can auto-generate their items depending on the given data object or array.
 Items are automatically imported into, or removed from a list container, to keep in sync with the given data.